Massachusetts

 Those are the high points.
 Everyone knows them.
 Most of what happened at Suffolk Downs happened out of the spotlight — it happened to the families who bred and trained horses and worked the grandstand and the backstretch for generations.
 It happened to the women who wanted to be jockeys and found a track where they could get a foothold.
 It happened to the kid who came to the track with his dad and then snuck in as a teenager and then made a career in the game.
 It happened to the young-ish woman who went to Suffolk one day and found the beauty and meaning that so many had before in horses and handicapping.
 (Am I getting weepy right now?
 I might be.)

 But the moment that I might choose would be the sound of the crowd cheering when the field for the fifth race on Sunday went to the gate after another storm delay.
-The rain might have chased some people away, but most of the crowd jammed into the grandstand seats and waited the downpour out.
+The rain might have chased some people away, but most of the crowd jammed into the grandstand seats and waited out the downpour.
 They roared and clapped and whooped when the bugle sounded and the horses began to leave the paddock.
 For a second, the grandstand was a wall of sound, what it was when I went to my first Mass Cap in 2004 and Offlee Wild nipped Funny Cide for the win, what it must have been for so many races before.

 It was the sound of people at the track, happy to be there.